The Truth about ´Vitamin´ B-17

 Then there is the fact that ´containing cyanide´ could be claimed for many food groups (for example, isothiocyanates, or anthocyanins).
 These food groups actually play important roles in your health, including in cancer prevention.

 Next, doctors regularly inject vitamin B-12 to enhance energy levels; you can buy vitamin B-12 on the high street.
 This common form is cyano-cobalmine.
-A layman can tell you this ´contains´ cyanide.
+A layman might tell you this ´contains´ cyanide in the same way, too.

 Nobody in their right mind would tell you not to consume B-12.
 So, steer clear of anyone who uses this palpably ignorant argument against B-17.